arbenson/ScHoLP-Tutorial/README.md

 closure_type_counts3(enron)  # 3-node configurations
 ```

-The closures are written to a file where the first 3 columns identify the type of triangle (0, 1, or 2 for missing, weight 1, or weight 2+).
+The closures are written to a file where the first 3 columns identify the type of triangle (0, 1, or 2 for missing, weight 1, or weight 2+ edge).
 The fourth column is the number of open instances in the first 80% of the dataset and the fifth column is the number of instances that closed in the final 20% of the dataset.

 ```
 $ cat email-Enron-3-node-closures-100.txt